chriskrycho/v5.chriskrycho.com/site/journal/2022 in Review/The Rest of Life.md

 [ht]: https://www.holytrinityanglican.church

 We have made more, and better, friends in this church than in any church I have ever attended.
 Our souls are nourished by the Word and sacraments every week.
 The liturgy is good for our souls, and our daughters *love* it so far.
-The community has been especially kind to us and has walked through us (despite being brand new!) through all the difficulties this year has entailed.
+The community has been especially kind to us and has walked with us (despite being brand new!) through all the difficulties this year has entailed.
 And despite its novelty to our family, being Anglican has felt strangely… easy.

 (This is where folks who know the drill here joke about this being extremely predictable for me in particular but for nerdy college-educated people like my family in general.
 You’re not wrong, but if you had told me a decade ago I would be *extremely* happy to be an Anglican I would have been *extremely* confused.)